-Global Emissions Manager - measuring performance to track progress

-To facilitate performance tracking, we launched the Global Emissions Manager database (GEM) in 2007.
-This industry-leading database provides a globally consistent approach for measuring and monitoring environmental data, which helps us track and improve our efforts to reduce water use, energy use, CO2 emissions and the amount of waste sent to landfill.
+Global Emissions Manager - measuring performance to track progress us track and improve our efforts to reduce water use, energy use, CO2 emissions and the amount of waste sent to landfill.
 GEM also provides a library of environmental regulations relevant to each plant, significantly increasing the efficiency of tracking and meeting those regulations.